AglaiaNorza/obsidian-vault/cybersecurity/07 - buffer overflow.md

 ## shellcode
 Shellcode is code supplied by the attacker (often saved in the buffer they want to overflow).
 Traditionally, it transfers control to a shell.

-Shell code can also be machine code (specific to the processor and OS) - to create this type of shell code, good assembly skills are needed.
+Shell code is often machine code (specific to the processor and OS) - to create this type of shell code, good assembly skills are needed.
 More recently, a number of sites and tools have been developed to autoate the process.

  it must be:
  - *self-contained*: it cannot rely on external shared libraries or system files.